antonyrichard29/AI-Assistant/README.md

 ### **AI Assistant**

 ### **Description**
 The AI Assistant is an AI-powered chatbot application built using **Flask** for the backend and **Ollama** for processing individual AI prompts.
 It provides a seamless, interactive experience where users can ask questions, and the assistant provides answers based on selected AI models.
-The application supports **SQLite** for chat history storage and can be accessed remotely using **Ngrok**.
+The application supports **SQLite** for chat history storage and can run entirely offline after downloading AI models.
+Additionally, it can be accessed remotely using **Ngrok** if needed.

 ### **Technologies Used**
 - **Backend**: Flask, Python